 1. My Engagement Ring

 All of my jewelry is super important to me because most of it has sentimental value of some sort.
 But the most valuable to me is my engagement ring because I don’t know if I’ve ever mentioned it on the blog, but my engagement ring belonged to Joe’s mom.
 Yep, it’s a family heirloom and it’s really special, so I’d be absolutely devastated if something happened to it.

 2. My Computer & External Hard Drive

 As a blogger, this is my lifeline right here.
-I have so much information on these two things, so without them, I’d be lost in the world.
+I have so much information on both my computer and external hard drive, so without them, I’d be lost in the world.
 It’s kind of crazy how much we rely on our computers these days, but I’ll be the first to admit that my computer is almost an extension of me.
 You’ll never find me without it.

 3. My Scrapbooks